Law enforcement in Singapore: Security and Intelligence Division

 The Security and Intelligence Division (SID) is a foreign intelligence agency under the Ministry of Defence founded in 1966 alongside the ISD.

 Under Section 65 of the Police Force Act 2004, an intelligence officer has the powers of a police officer.
 Under Section 87 of the Guns, Explosives and Weapons Control Act 2021, an intelligence officer may be armed.

 Singapore Armed Forces Military Police Command

 The Singapore Armed Forces Military Police Command (SAFMPC) is the military police formation of the Singapore Armed Forces (SAF), founded in 1966.

 Central Narcotics Bureau

 The Central Narcotics Bureau (CNB) is in charge of enforcement of drug law and drug education.
 It was founded in 1971.

-A CNB officer has the powers of a police officer and may be armed under Section 32 and 32A respectively of the Misuse of Drugs Act 1973.
+A CNB officer has the powers of a police officer and may be armed under Sections 32 and 32A of the Misuse of Drugs Act 1973.

 Singapore Civil Defence Force Provost Unit

 The Singapore Civil Defence Force Provost Unit (PU) is responsible for enforcement and investigation of all service offences as found in the Civil Defence Act as well as the administration of the SCDF Detention Barracks.